ghazalaz/ip-lookup/README.md

 ### What is this repository for? ###

-Implementation of binary trie and binary search algorithms for ip lookup including:
+Implementation and performance comparison of binary trie and binary search algorithms for ip lookup including:

 1. BINARY TREE
 2. COMPLETE BT
 3. DISJOINT BT
 4. PREFIX LENGTH BINARY SEARCH WITH MARKERS
 5. PREFIX LENGTH BINARY SEARCH WITH EXPANSION
 6. PREFIX RANGE BINARY SEARCH

 ### How do I get set up? ###